Goodfellas: Plot

-In 1955, youngster Henry Hill becomes enamored by the criminal life and Mafia presence in his working class Italian-American neighborhood in Brooklyn.
-He begins working for local caporegime Paulie Cicero and his associates: Jimmy "the Gent" Conway, an Irish-American truck hijacker and gangster, and Tommy DeVito, a fellow juvenile delinquent.
+In 1955, teenager Henry Hill becomes enamored by the criminal life and Mafia presence in East New York, a working-class Italian-American neighborhood in Brooklyn, New York City.
+He begins working for local caporegime Paulie Cicero and his associates Jimmy Conway, an Irish-American truck hijacker and gangster, and Tommy DeVito, a fellow juvenile delinquent.
 Henry begins as a fence for Jimmy, gradually working his way up to more serious crimes.

-The three associates spend most of their nights in the 1960s at the Copacabana nightclub carousing with women.
-Henry starts dating Karen Friedman, a Jewish woman who is initially troubled by Henry's criminal activities.
-Seduced by Henry's glamorous lifestyle, she marries him despite her parents' disapproval.
+Throughout the 1960s, the three men excel at carjacking, stealing cargo trucks from JFK Airport, and eventually commit the Air France Robbery.
+They spend most of their nights at the Copacabana nightclub, carousing with women.
+Henry starts dating Karen Friedman, a Jewish woman who is initially confused by Henry's criminal activities.
+She is soon seduced by Henry's glamorous lifestyle, and marries him, despite her parents' disapproval.

-In 1970, Billy Batts, a made man in the Gambino crime family recently released from prison, patronizes Tommy at a nightclub owned by Henry; Tommy and Jimmy beat, stab and fatally shoot Billy.
-The unsanctioned murder of a made man invites retribution; realizing this, Jimmy, Henry, and Tommy bury the body in upstate New York.
-Six months later, however, Jimmy learns that the burial site is slated for development, prompting them to exhume and relocate the decomposing corpse.
+In 1970, Billy Batts, a made man in the Gambino crime family who was recently released from prison, insults Tommy at a nightclub that is owned by Henry.
+In response, Tommy and Jimmy beat, stab and fatally shoot Billy.
+Realizing that the unsanctioned murder of a made man will invite retribution, Jimmy, Henry and Tommy bury the body in Upstate New York.
+Six months later, Jimmy learns that the burial site is slated for development, prompting them to exhume and relocate the decaying corpse.

-In 1974, Henry witnesses Tommy murder Spider, an errand boy, after exchanging insults with him during a card game.
-Karen discovers Henry has a mistress and threatens him at gunpoint.
-Henry moves in with his mistress, but Paulie insists that he should return to Karen after collecting a debt from a gambler in Tampa with Jimmy.
-Upon returning, Jimmy and Henry are arrested after being turned in by the gambler's sister, an FBI typist, and they receive ten-year prison sentences.
-To support his family on the outside, Henry has Karen smuggle in drugs and sells them to a fellow inmate from Pittsburgh.
+In 1974, Karen harasses Henry's mistress Janice, and threatens Henry at gunpoint.
+Henry moves in with Janice, but Paulie insists that he return to Karen after collecting a debt from a gambler in Tampa with Jimmy.
+Jimmy and Henry are arrested after being turned in by the gambler's sister, an FBI typist, and they receive ten-year prison sentences.
+To support his family on the outside, Henry has Karen smuggle in drugs from Pittsburgh, which he sells to fellow inmates.